Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-52-autoimmune.md

 “Then we’ll rely on Gaoians and dogs,” Gabe said.
 “They’re a natural match for K9 units anyway.
 The Gaoian can verify what the dog’s nose finds… and we have plenty of Clanless refugees who’d jump at the chance to join the Folctha police.”

 “Is this a request for more funding, Mister Arés?”
 Winton asked.
-Her tone was light and amused---Gabe *always* reminded her about police funding when he got the chance.
+Her tone was light and amused - Gabe *always* reminded her about police funding when he got the chance.

 “Well, now you mention it…” Gabe chuckled.
 “But seriously.
 We’re going to need noses on the Jump Array twenty-eight seven, now.
 Every jump from… well, from *anywhere* could have a biodrone with it. *And* we should probably worry about the possibility that one managed to sneak through undetected before now.”